SpiritSeal/Hardening-Keychain/README.md

 # Hardening KeyChain
-A series of hardening toolkits and scripts prepared for a certain Cybersecurity Competition, which will not be named to reduce SEO.
+A series of hardening toolkits and scripts prepared for blue-team Cybersecurity Competitions.

-I kindly ask fellow competitors to please avoid using the custom Powershell scripts in this repo without permission.
-For the 3rd party tools packaged in here, their original software licenses still apply.
+The original software licenses of the portable 3rd party executable tools still apply.